KumarDevdat/projectmernBE/README.md

 # Backend Activity Tracker App

-This is the backend application for an activity tracker app.
-It provides API endpoints to manage activities.
+This is the backend application for an activity tracker app, and it provides API endpoints to manage activities.

 ## Installation